Our Prayers After the Fire by Katie Jean Shinkle

-"Katie Jean shinkle performs extraordinary feats of emotional and narrative funambulism in Our Prayers After the Fire.
-Her linguistic high-wire dexterity is gorgeous and devastating in equal masure.
+"Katie Jean Shinkle performs extraordinary feats of emotional and narrative funambulism in Our Prayers After the Fire.
+Her linguistic high-wire dexterity is gorgeous and devastating in equal measure.
 It is, in fact, the painful deadpan beauty of the prose that will knock you to your knees and allow you to feel things you may never have felt.
 Prepare to be happily shattered."

 Say, Cut, Map by Ken Baumann